lalit2005/hyperdocs/docs/vs-docusaurus.md

 With Hyperdocs, you will just have to have a `docs` folder with markdown files.
 And also the two Hyperdocs specific files - `_sidebar.txt` and `index.md` are optional.

+## Config

+With Docusaurus, you will have to maintain a `docusaurus.config.js` file.
+This is where you will be able to configure the whole site.

+You will also have to deal with plugins, babel config(optional) and much more in this file.

+But with Hyperdocs, there's **no requirement of config files**.
+All it asks you is for a `_sidebar.txt`(yes a basic text file) file and an `index.md` file. **And both of them are optional**.

 ## MDX

 Docusaurus let's you write JSX inside your markdown files.
 And that's what Hyperdocs does too.